adamrossnelson/StataIPEDSAll/README.md

 Produces a file `c:\statadata\Directory Info 02 to 16.dta` which is a panel data set that includes IPEDS directory information survey files.

+### Usage

 May be run with the following at the stata command line.

 ```
 do https://raw.githubusercontent.com/adamrossnelson/StataIPEDSAll/master/IPEDSDirInfo02to16.do
 ```
+### Suggested Naming Convention

+When prompted for a log file name suggested name is `IPEDS DirInfo 02 to 16.log` which will produce `IPEDS DirInfo 02 to 16.dta` at the location you specify.
+(Update year reference as needed).

 ## IPEDSInstChar02to16.do